Current Projects

 Advisor(s): Akwum Onwunta

-Student Prerequisites: 3rd or 4th year; coursework in ISE, Math, Finance/ Economics, or CSE preferred; interested students are required to have basic programming experience in either MATLAB, python, or R.
+Student Prerequisites: 3rd or 4th year; coursework in ISE, Math, Finance/ Economics, or CSE preferred; interested students are required to have basic programming experience in either MATLAB, python, or R; deterministic optimization background (such as ISE 240) strongly preferred.

 Project : Is soccer so popular because it is the most random ball sport?